eclipse-archived/ceylon-lang.org/documentation/1.3/reference/interoperability/osgi-overview.md

 # #{page.title_md}

+Ceylon modules may be deployed in an OSGi container, and may interoperate with native OSGi modules.
+For example, Ceylon IDE for Eclipse is partially written in Ceylon, and integrates with the Eclipse environment using OSGi.

 ### Installing the Ceylon distribution and SDK in an OSGi container

 In order to be able to resolve and start Ceylon module archives